 Upstream#

-It should represent a performance or health metric,
+It should represent a performance or health metric;

-and factored into the rolling average
+and is factored into the moving average

 when calculating the average.

-if the factor is set to Specifies a condition variable
+if Specifies a condition variable

-aren't included in the calculation;
+are not included in the calculation;

 combining the $upstream_probe variable

-and also adds a condition mapped from $upstream_probe
+and also adds a condition on $upstream_probe

 server's chance of receiving the request is inversely proportional to its